 It has been a very traumatic and challenging time while I work my way through my losses and come to terms with my disability.

 I would like to thank the Line Dance Foundation for their kind donation, for which I am very grateful.
 This support is very much appreciated and will assist funding equipment that I now require.
 Thank you

 In January this year Chris began to suffer from what he now knows is vertigo.
 Amongst other symptoms this greatly affected his balance and made it impossible for him to dance and instruct his classes.
 The LDF foundation was able to help relieve some of the stress with a grant.

 Chris wrote “Thank you so much for the grant, it means more to me than anything right now.
 Just to know that you are being thought of by friends and others in the dance community is just amazing.”

 • August 2017

-After hearing his wife Ena diagnosed with the debilitating Motor Neurone disease, Graham has had close most of his classes down in order to care for her along with her 92 year old father.
+After hearing his wife Ena was diagnosed with the debilitating Motor Neurone disease, Graham had to close most of his classes in order to care for her along with her 92 year old father.

-"So when receiving this unexpected grant our hearts rejoiced.
+“So when we received this unexpected grant our hearts rejoiced.
 Thank you so much, it will make a big difference.”

 • June 2017

 Following some spells of double vision Lesley underwent some test and was told that she had had a bleed in her brain.
 She was told not to dance which considerable effected her work and income as she is a full time dance instructor.